SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/01-Data-Types-In-MySQL-Server.md

 MySQL retrieves values for a given date type in a **standard output format**.

-Example: 'YYYY-MM-DD' or 'YY-MM-DD'
+Here is an example: 'YYYY-MM-DD' or 'YY-MM-DD'

-**TIMESTAMP** and **DATETIME** have built in automatic behavior for setting the current time on initialization, they can be used for retrieving the time once during during creation of a record or updating a field with the current time and date every time any value in the record's row changes.
+**TIMESTAMP** and **DATETIME** have built-in automatic behavior for setting the current time on initialization.
+They can be used for retrieving the time once during the creation of a record or updating a field with the current time and date when a value in the record's row changes.

 **DATETIME** has a range of **1000-01-01 00:00:00** to **9999-12-31 23:59:59**, while **TIMESTAMP** supports a range of **1970-01-01 00:00:01** UTC to **2038-01-19 03:14:07** UTC.